google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ---

-# **Object Oriented Programming** is a programming paradigm that organizes data into classes
+# Object Oriented Programming is a programming paradigm that organizes data into classes

 ![](res/intermediatepython01.png)

 <!--
 * What does “programming paradigm” mean?
   * It is a style of programming; object oriented programming is one particular style that organizes data into objects within classes.
-  * Compare and contrast OOP with procedural and functional (procedural programming is mentioned on colab, so make sure to explain it and give examples so the distinction is clear)
-  * Sometime when the data structures available are not complex or specialized enough, you need a class to hold your data!
+  * Sometimes when the data structures available are not complex or specialized enough, you need a class to hold your data!
 * Let's consider an example where a teacher wants to create a program where they can keep track of students' grades.
-  * Wants a way to hold student ID, grade
+  * Wants a way to hold the values student ID and grade
   * Wants methods to get a grade, change a grade, and print a grade
-  * How could they organize all this capability in one program?!
+  * How could they organize all this capability in one program?
 -->

 ---

-# We can use a **class** to create objects and methods that can be called them
+# We can use a **class** to create objects and methods that can be called on them

 ![](res/intermediatepython02.png)